NevenNabil/Alx_GP_EventPulse/README.md

 1. Planning and Design (Days 1-5): Define project requirements, create wireframes, and design the user interface.
 Set up the development environment and establish version control.

 2. Frontend Development (Days 6-14): Implement the frontend using HTML, CSS, JavaScript, and React.
-Focus on creating the core functionality of property listings, search, and user interactions.
+Focus on creating the core functionality of event listings, search, and user interactions.

 3. Testing and Iteration (Days 15-20): Conduct thorough testing to ensure functionality, performance, and usability.
 Gather user feedback and iterate on design based on testing results.